sandraschi/immich-mcp/docs/mcpb-packaging/MCPB_BUILDING_GUIDE.md

 ## 🌟 What is MCPB?

-MCPB (MCP Bundle) is a powerful framework developed by Anthropic specifically for packaging and distributing MCP (Model Control Protocol) servers.
-It provides a standardized way to package, version, and deploy MCP server implementations with all their dependencies.
+**MCPB (MCP Bundle) is the packaging format used EXCLUSIVELY for Claude Desktop installations.** It is NOT a general-purpose MCP packaging format.

+### ⚠️ **Critical MCPB Facts**

+1. **Claude Desktop Only**: MCPB packages work ONLY in Claude Desktop.
+For other MCP clients (Cursor, Windsurf, etc.), use standard installation methods.

+2. **NO Dependencies**: MCPB packages must NOT include any Python dependencies.
+Claude Desktop provides its own Python runtime.
+Users must install dependencies separately.

+3. **Extensive Prompt Templates Required**: MCPB packages MUST include comprehensive prompt templates in `prompts/` directory.
+Claude Desktop reads these to understand how to interact with your server.

+4. **Weird Installation**: MCPB packages are installed by dragging the `.mcpb` file into Claude Desktop settings.
+There is no command-line installer.

 ### Key Components of MCPB

-1. **MCPB CLI**: Command-line interface for managing the MCPB packaging and deployment lifecycle
+1. **MCPB CLI**: Command-line interface for building `.mcpb` packages (npm install -g @anthropic-ai/mcpb)
-2. **MCPB Runtime**: Execution environment for MCP servers
+2. **Claude Desktop Runtime**: Claude Desktop provides the execution environment (Python runtime, MCP protocol handling)
-3. **MCPB Registry**: Central repository for versioned MCP server packages
-4. **MCPB SDK**: Tools and libraries for MCP server development
+3. **Prompt Templates**: Extensive templates in `prompts/` directory that Claude Desktop reads
+4. **Manifest.json**: Configuration file that tells Claude Desktop how to run your server

+### What MCPB is NOT

+- ❌ **NOT a general MCP packaging format** - Only for Claude Desktop
+- ❌ **NOT a dependency bundler** - No dependencies are included
+- ❌ **NOT a command-line installer** - Installation is drag-and-drop only
+- ❌ **NOT for other MCP clients** - Use npm/npx or local installation for Cursor, Windsurf, etc.

 ## 🏗️ MCPB Manifest (mcpb_manifest.json)

-The `mcpb_manifest.json` file is the heart of any MCP server package.
-It defines the server's metadata, configuration, dependencies, and runtime requirements.
+The `manifest.json` file is the heart of any MCPB package.
+It defines the server's metadata, configuration, and runtime requirements.

+**⚠️ Important**: MCPB packages do NOT include dependencies.
+The manifest only defines how Claude Desktop should run your server.
+Dependencies must be installed separately by users.

 ### Manifest Creation Methods